ConservationInternational/cplus-plugin/docs/user/guide/index.md

 The final step deals with the **Weighting priorities** and **Priority groups**.
 These weights will be applied when the user starts running the scenario.
 An example is shown in **Figure 22**.

+- Weight values ranges from 0 to 5, and affects how important a PWL is compared to other layers
+- A value of 0 indicates that the PWL has a lower importance
+- A value of 5 means that the PWL has a higher importance

 ![CPLUS step 3](img/plugin-step3_2.png)

 *Figure 22: Step 3 allows the user to set the Weights of each Priority Group*